kafkapre/tech-edu-webapp-google-technologies/README.md

 Implement, Build and Release your Web App with Google Technologies Fast as Possible
 ===================

+## Web App Images Gallery
+Angular 2 web app fetch images provided by Golang server and presents them.
+This app will  be running in cluster with Kubernetes.

 ## Necessary Installed Prerequisites (for this demo)
 >- Linux (Ubuntu 16.04 in my  case)